-Tip 1: Know your Communication Style
+Tip 1: Communication Style

-Do you prefer verbal in-person training?
-Do you get too verbose in emails?
-(Guilty!)
-Or maybe you prefer emails because you get nervous in person.
+Do you prefer in-person training?
+Do you get overly verbose in emails?
+(I’m guilty!)
+Maybe, you prefer emails because you get nervous in-person?

 Tip 2: Ditch the Jargon

-Bad Update: “There is a new custom formula field on the Contact object displaying Account Tier.”
+An example of a bad update: “There is a new custom formula field on the Contact object displaying Account Tier.”

-The Good Update: “Before this enhancement, if you wanted to know what Account Tier a Contact person was on, you had to click on the Account Name, then find the field and look at it.
+An example of a good update: “Before this enhancement, if you wanted to know what Account Tier a Contact person was on, you had to click on the Account Name, then find the field and look at it.
 We know that was frustrating and time-consuming.
 But as of today, you can now look directly below the person’s name on the Contact page, and see their Account Tier!”

-- State the problem/issue you are fixing
+- State the problem/issue you are fixing.

-- Acknowledge it’s a problem
+- Acknowledge it’s a problem.

-- State your solution (in non-Salesforce terms)
+- State your solution (in non-Salesforce terms).

-- Provide a visual of the solution
+- Provide a visual of the solution.

-- Offer additional support (on a per-communication basis, always end with “For further assistance, check our our Training Library here, or reach out to your Administrator here”)
+- Offer additional support (on a per-communication basis, always end with “For further assistance, check our our Training Library here, or reach out to your Administrator here”).

 Tip 4: Make a Salesforce News Homepage Component

 In this example, my users are new to Lightning UI, so I’m welcoming them and directing them to a self guided training resource, as well as providing important upcoming dates.

-You can add a rich-tech component to any object in lighting.
+You can add a rich-tech component to any object in Lighting.
 Do you have an important update specifically for your SDR/BDR team, about Leads?
 Consider adding it directly to the Lead object.

 Setting a default value in your text fields can clearly show to your users what type of data you expect to see, and when it needs to be filled out.

 Tip 6: Formula Fields

-Tip 7: Dashboard Component Subtitles & Footers
+Tip 7: Dashboard Component Subtitles and Footers

-- Personalized Training Library: Create a personalized Training Library for your users, refer them to it, and add to it, often.
-Trailhead is a great resource, but it is not personalized to your company.
-Just having some screenshots that include your company name, or screenshots including custom fields referencing your products can make a big impact when training new users.
-For example, something as simple as “How to Convert a Lead” might be a very short lesson if you follow the standard Salesforce Training.
-But in your particular company, you might need a different set of fields populated, or maybe you have two different Sales teams that need to fill out different sets of information.
-Ask your users what they want training on!
+- Personalized Training Library: Create training materials for your users.
+Once set up, refer users to it, and add to it, often.
+Trailhead is a great resource, but it is not personalized to your company. myTrailhead is an option, but comes at an additional cost.
+Screenshots that include your company name, or custom fields referencing your products, can make a big impact when training new users.
+For example, something as simple as “How to Convert a Lead” might be a very short lesson if you follow Salesforce’s training.
+But in your particular company, you might need a different set of fields populated, or maybe you have two different sales teams that need to fill out different sets of information.
+Ask your users what they need training on!

 - Screenshots, screenshots, screenshots!
-Not everybody can read a long message and comprehend and use that information, not to mention there are potential language barriers!
+Not everybody can read a long message and comprehend that information, not to mention there are potential language barriers!
 Screenshots will help your visual learners, and help to overcome any potential language issues.

 - Create a monthly or quarterly “newsletter”: Provide updates on the Admin team, seasonal releases from Salesforce, or maybe some FAQ’s about your specific business processes in Salesforce.